pirocorp/Web-Components/README.md

 ### Creating Shadow DOM

-A **shadow root** is a document fragment that gets attached to a "host" element.
+A **shadow root** is a document fragment attached to a "host" element.

 ```js
 const header = document.createElement('header');